Pabitra-33/JS_Section_Assignment/README.md

 # JS_Section_Assignment
-In this repo I have completed the assignments.
+In this repo I have completed the assignments,  given in the JavaScript Essential Program by Cisco Network.